Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The obtained $\sigma\rm_{sp}$ for the $^{14}$O($\textit{p}$, 2$\textit{p}$)$^{13}$N reaction are 5.2 mb and 7.0 mb from the DWIA and QTC calculations, respectively.
-In addition, we considered also the inelastic excitation of $^{14}$O to its low-lying excited states located above $S_{p}$ and below $\sim S_{2p}$, which decay to the ground state of $^{13}$N via one-proton emission (See SM~\cite{SM}).
+In addition, we also considered the ($\textit{p}$, $\textit{p}'$) inelastic excitation of $^{14}$O to its low-lying excited states located above $S_{p}$ and below $\sim S_{2p}$, which decay to the ground state of $^{13}$N via one-proton emission.
 Giant-resonance excitations were not considered.
-A total inelastic cross section of 9 mb was obtained.
-The theoretical cross sections $\sigma\rm_{th}$ are summarized in Table.~\ref{tab:crosssections}.
-With the DWIA or QTC calculated knockout cross sections, the obtained $\sigma\rm_{th}$ are 17.8 mb or 20.9 mb, leading to $\textit{R}_{s}$ of 0.60(9) and 0.51(8).
+A total inelastic cross section of 9 mb was obtained (see SM~\cite{SM}).